 Start using MASV’s fast, reliable large file transfer defended by enterprise-grade security tools.

-The Secure File Transfer Protocol (SFTP) is a more secure version of the File Transfer Protocol that originated in the 1970s.
-It was designed in the late 1990s by the Internet Engineering Task Force (IETF)’s Tatu Ylonen to improve on FTP by facilitating inherently encrypted and secure file transfer.
-It’s a secure protocol also known as SSH File Transfer Protocol or Secure FTP.
+The Secure File Transfer Protocol (SFTP) is a more secure version of the File Transfer Protocol, or plain FTP, that originated in the 1970s.
+It was designed in the late 1990s by the Internet Engineering Task Force (IETF)’s Tatu Ylonen to improve on traditional file transfer protocol by facilitating inherently encrypted and secure file transfer.
+It’s a secure protocol also known as SSH File Transfer Protocol, SSH FTP, or Secure FTP.

 How to Send Files Securely